Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ware Groom-N-Kit for Small Animals

 The Ware Groom-N-Kit for Small Animals has everything you need to keep your bunny looking its best.
 It has two kinds of brushes to take care of both short and long-haired rabbits.
-We liked the rubber nibs, which are easier on your pet’s skin.
-It also includes scissors to keep your bunny’s nails trimmed.
+We liked the rubber nibs, which are gentle on your pet’s skin.
+It also includes nail clippers to keep your bunny’s nails trimmed.
 That’s especially important if you have an indoor-only pet with no chance to wear them down outside.
+If you’re not sure how to trim your bunny’ nails, speak to your vet first, and make sure you have a helper who can gently and safely hold the bunny in the process.

 Conclusion

-Having the right supplies can make owning a rabbit easier.
-While bunnies present similar challenges as dogs and cats, they still have their unique needs.
-Our round-up covers the basic care needs of your pet, perhaps with a few you hadn’t considered.
+Having the right knowledge, veterinary support and supplies can make owning a rabbit safer, easier, and more fulfilling.
+While bunnies present some challenges similar to ones in dogs and cats, they still have their unique and complex needs.
+Our round-up covers the basic care needs of your pet rabbit, perhaps with a few you hadn’t considered.
 Fortunately, as the popularity of these pets has grown, so, too, has the selection of better tailor-made products to suit lagomorphs.

 Related Articles